Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Constraining parameters from neutrino oscillation data

 \subsection{Structure of the model}

-We consider here an extension of the Minimal Supersymmetric SM (MSSM) with three RH neutrinos and the flavor symmetry $D_{4}\times U(1)$ for generating lepton masses and mixing.
-The auxiliary $U(1)$ symmetry is necessary to separate the neutrino from charged lepton sectors as well as to achieve the desired mass matrices pattern.
-For this purpose, we consider that the three RH neutrinos $N_{i=1,2,3}^{c}$ and the three left-handed leptons $L_{e,\mu ,\tau }$ transform as $\mathbf{1}_{+,+}\oplus \mathbf{2}_{0,0}$ under $D_{4}$ with the same $U(1)$ quantum numbers.
-Along with that, the right-handed charged leptons $l_{e}^{c},$ $l_{\mu }^{c}$\ and $l_{\tau }^{c}$ transform as singlets under the discrete symmetry $D_{4}$, while they have different $ U(1)$ charges.
-This is essential in order to ensure the mass hierarchy among the charged leptons and so that the lepton mixing in our model results mainly from the neutrino sector.
-As for the scalar sector, the usual MSSM Higgs doublets $H_{u}$\ and\ $H_{d}$ transform trivially under $D_{4}$ while they have different $U(1)$ charges.
-The transformation properties of matter and Higgs fields under the flavor symmetry $D_{4}\times U(1)$\ as depicted in Table (\ref{t2}).
+In this study, we explore an extension of the MSSM that incorporates the $ D_{4}\times U(1)$ flavor symmetry and three RH neutrinos to generate lepton masses and mixing.
+The auxiliary $U(1)$ symmetry is introduced to separate the neutrino from the charged lepton sectors as well as to achieve the desired mass matrices.
+For this purpose, we consider that the three RH neutrinos $N_{i=1,2,3}^{c}$ and the three left-handed leptons $L_{e,\mu ,\tau }$ transform under $D_{4}$ as $\mathbf{1}_{+,+}\oplus \mathbf{2}_{0,0}$ with the same $U(1)$ quantum numbers.
+Along with that, the right-handed charged leptons $l_{e}^{c},$ $l_{\mu }^{c}$\ and $l_{\tau }^{c}$ transform as singlets under the discrete symmetry $D_{4}$, while having different $ U(1) $ charges.
+This is essential in order to induce the mass hierarchy among the charged leptons and so that the lepton mixing in our model results mainly from the neutrino sector.
+As for the scalar sector, the usual MSSM Higgs doublets $H_{u}$\ and\ $H_{d}$ transform trivially under $D_{4}$, but have different $U(1)$ charges.
+The transformation properties of matter and Higgs fields under the flavor symmetry $D_{4}\times U(1)$\ are depicted in Table (\ref{t2}).

-Moreover, we introduce in our model eight flavon superfields in order to break the $D_{4}\times U(1)$ flavor symmetry and to engineer the invariance of the superpotentials in the charged lepton and neutrino sectors.
-For the latter, two flavon fields $\rho _{1}$ and $\eta $ are responsible for obtaining the TBM pattern while the three flavons $\rho _{2}$, $\rho _{3}$ and $\sigma $ breaks the $\mu -\tau $ symmetry in the neutrino matrix, ensuring subsequently the non zero value of $\theta _{13}$ and non maximal value of $\theta _{23}$.
-Concerning the flavon fields relevant for the charged lepton sector, we introduce three flavons $\phi $, $\chi $\ and $ \psi $ which transform differently under the flavor symmetry.
-Their assignments are chosen in such a way to avoid their coupling in the neutrino sector and to guarantee the hierarchy among the three generations of charged leptons.
-These flavon fields break the flavor symmetry once they acquire VEVs in suitable directions, their quantum numbers under $D_{4}\times U(1)$ are summarized in Table (\ref{t3})
+We introduce in our model eight flavon superfields in order to break the $ D_{4}\times U(1)$ flavor symmetry and to engineer the invariance of the superpotentials in the charged lepton and neutrino sectors.
+For the charged lepton sector, we introduce three flavons $\phi $, $\chi $\ and $\psi $ which transform differently under the flavor symmetry.
+Their assignments are chosen in such a way to prevent their coupling in the neutrino sector and to induce the hierarchical structure of the three generations of charged leptons.
+As for the neutrino sector, we incorporate five flavons denoted as $ \rho _{1}$, $\rho _{2}$, $\rho _{3}$, $\eta $ and $\sigma $ in order to accommodates the observed neutrino oscillation data.
+These flavon fields break the flavor symmetry once they acquire VEVs along suitable directions.
+Table (\ref{t3}) summarizes their respective quantum numbers under $ D_{4}\times U(1)$

 \begin{itemize} \item \textbf{Charged lepton sector} \end{itemize}